openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

 and are immediately added to the team membership, subject to the maximum team size.

-If no teams exist, no teams exist that learners want to join, or if existing teams have reached the maximum number of members, learners can create their own teams.
-Under a topic, learners select **Create Team**.
+If no teams exist, if existing teams have reached the maximum number of members, or if none of the existing teams are appealing, learners can create their own teams.
+Under the list of existing teams in a topic, learners select **create a new team in this topic**.
 They specify a name and description for their team, and optionally specify a country and language that team members identify with.
 A learner who creates a team automatically becomes a member of the new team.

 .. note:: Encourage learners to join existing teams before creating new teams.